Biden and Putin to speak on Thursday amid Ukraine tensions | Law-Order

 Moscow has alarmed the West by massing tens of thousands of troops near Ukraine in the past two months, following its seizure of Ukraine's Crimea peninsula in 2014 and its backing of separatists fighting Kyiv troops in eastern Ukraine.
 Russia denies planning to attack Ukraine and says it has the right to move its troops on its own soil as it likes.

-"We are at a moment of crisis and have been for some weeks now given the Russian build-up, and it will take a high level of engagement to address this and to find a path of de-escalation," said the official, who declined to be named.
-The official said Putin requested the call.
+"We are at a moment of crisis and have been for some weeks now given the Russian build-up, and it will take a high level of engagement to address this and to find a path of de-escalation," said one of the officials, who declined to be named.
+That person said Putin requested the call with Biden.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)